kameshsampath/drone-java-quickstart/README.md

 Update the `MAVEN_MODULE` in [pipeline][./.drone.yml] to `quarkus` before running the following command to build and deploy the application

+Copy the file `post-commmit-hook.tpl` to `$PROJECT_HOME/.git/hooks/post-commmit-hook`.
+Now any change you make to source and commit will trigger a Drone pipeline run.

+If you still need to trigger a manual run you can do,

 ```shell
 drone exec --trusted
 ```